Interview: Lola Berry, mindful nutritionist

-Join Lola Berry’s meditation team and get your friends and family to sponsor your challenge HERE
+Join Lola Berry on her meditation team and get your friends and family to sponsor your challenge HERE

 1. What led you to meditation?

-2. What value has practicing meditation brought to your life?
+2. What value has practising meditation brought to your life?

 3. How has meditation supported you in your professional life?